MikeHughesKent/PyHoloscope/README.md

 ![PyHoloscope Logo](/res/pyholoscope_logo_.png)
 # PyHoloscope: Fast Holographic Microscopy for Python

-PyHoloscope is a Python package for holographic microscopy, providing performant reconstruction of inline and off-axis holograms.
+PyHoloscope is a Python package for holographic microscopy, providing performant reconstruction of inline and off-axis holograms, as well as autofocus and phase visualisation.

 PyHoloscope is designed to be:
 * Fast (for Python) - optimised for CPU using Numpy, Scipy and Numba, with GPU support via CuPy